zz-hh/zz-hh/README.md

 - 👋 Hi, I’m @zz-hh
+- The First year studying at USYD.
+Major: Bachelor of Advanced Computing (Data Science) & Bachelor of Economics

 <!---
 zz-hh/zz-hh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.